jpsandoval/jpsandoval.github.io/_publications/2021/2021a_Nostas.md

 title:          "How Do Developers Use the Java Stream API?"
 date:           2021-01-01 00:01:00 -0300
 selected:       false
-pub:            "International Conference on Computational Science and its Applications (ICCSA 2021)"
+pub:            "International Conference on Computational Science and its Applications"
 pub_date:       "2021"
-abstract: >-
-  Empirical study analyzing usage patterns and challenges developers face with the Java Stream API.
 authors:
 - Joshua Nostas
 - Juan Pablo Sandoval Alcocer